 We have been blessed to have many volunteers that started their first volunteering experience with ELP and continued with the programme beyond their first year.
 For example, we had 28 volunteers in ELP 2016 with 18 continuing from ELP 2015 and amongst these, 14 were from ELP 2014.

 In ELP 2017, we had around 50 volunteers across 4 sites.
-It rose to 69 volunteers across 5 sites in ELP 2018.
+It rose to about 70 volunteers across 5 sites in ELP 2018 and 2019.
 These dynamic, enthusiastic and committed volunteers range in age from 16 up and include working adults as well as tertiary students.
 We also have siblings, cousins and couples volunteering together.
 Furthermore, more and more of them are on their 2nd year and beyond, providing much needed long-term support for these children and seeing ELP expand and grow.

 Hear from our volunteers directly here: